 - For Fall admission, apply by Aug 1.

-Decision notification from Penn GSE comes in 3 weeks, often sooner.
+Decision notification from Penn GSE comes in three weeks, often sooner.

 How long is the program?

 Is there financial aid?

 Once students have completed their undergraduate degree from BMC/HC, as long as they commit to full-time study, Penn GSE will consider them for any merit-based scholarships.
 Students are also encouraged to complete the FAFSA using the institutional code of 003378 to be considered for any federal loans.
 Finally, if, after graduation from Penn GSE, teachers choose to work as a full-time teacher in a Title 1-funded public or private non-profit elementary or secondary school and/or teach in a subject matter shortage area, they may be eligible to have a portion of their Direct and/or Perkins Loans cancelled.